glouppe/info8006-introduction-to-ai/lecture3.md

 - An evaluation function returns an **estimate** of the expected utility of the game from a given position.
 - The computation *must be short* (that is the whole point to search faster).
-- Ideally, the evaluation should *order* states in the same way as in Minimax.
+- Ideally, the evaluation should *order* terminal states in the same way as in Minimax.
+    - The evaluation values may be different from the true minimax values, as long as order is preserved.
 - In non-terminal states, the evaluation function should be strongly *correlated with the actual chances of winning*.
 - Like for heuristics in search, evaluation functions can be  *learned* using machine learning algorithms.